Jaylundharris/Ecommerce-Ops-Analytics/README.md

 - **Only one discounted product was returned**, showing strong discounting performance.
 - **Cancellation rate is 9.1%**, within normal operational range.

-These insights mirror the type of work performed by real analysts in operations, e-commerce, and sports data teams.

 ---

 ## 🚀 Next Steps